Araknis 320

 See the current Wi‑Fi 6 and Wi‑Fi 7 models side by side, understand the benefit of each one, and choose the right access point for the room—not simply the highest model number.

-The product images and specifications below come from the authorized dealer catalog.
-The “best for” and client language translate those specifications into a practical design conversation.
+The product images and specifications below come from the authorized catalog.
+Each “best for” note explains where the model makes sense in a real home.

 | Model | Generation | Radio tier | Wired uplink | Power | Best starting fit |